 Discover Boating Options in Southwest Florida

 One of the reasons Southwest Florida is so popular for boaters is that there are endless destinations for day cruising, anchoring, or overnights at marinas.
 And of course, the aqua blue waters of the Gulf of Mexico, the white sand beaches, and the pristine waterfront and beach front parks are also cherished.
 We have compiled here a list of over 20 of our favorite boating destinations.
 By no means is this list exhaustive – there are many, many more boating destinations just a short cruise away.
-Click the image at right to open a new tab with an interactive map of these places to go by boat in Southwest Florida.
 Oh, and all of these marinas, beaches, and restaurants, bars are most certainly just as fun to visit by car.
 The only location below that cannot be accessed by car is Cayo Costa State Park (there are ferry services to get you there).

 Cape Coral Boating Destinations

 Nauti Mermaid Grill and Bar

 At the Cape Coral Westin resort, this is by far one of our favorite watering holes.
 We head to the Nauti Mermaid by boat or car and it’s always a beautiful and yummy day there.
 There is plenty of free transient docking at the Tarpon Point Marina.
 Take in the scenery, relax and unwind.
 The Nauti Mermaid offers a casual atmosphere with a variety of menu items made from only the freshest of ingredients.
 Enjoy fresh seafood, salads, sandwiches, burgers, flat breads and much more.
 There is live entertainment on many nights and often events such as boat shows, fishing tournaments, and fund raisers.
 Enjoy the promenade shops too!